yohpx/IFBelajarFinalProject/README.md

 # Informatika Belajar 2022 Final Project
-This is the main repository for "Bjirka" team project that was submitted in Informatika Belajar 2022's final project competition.
+This is the main repository of "Bjirka" team's project that was submitted for Informatika Belajar 2022's final project competition.
 This project won first place by only using the materials taught in Informatika Belajar.
 ### What is this project about?
 "PROGRAM PENGGAJIAN KARYAWAN", It is a program to display payouts for each employee by accumulating payout and overtime which then is displayed on a table.
 ### Project features